 Suicide Prevention / Intervention / Postvention Initiatives

 Suicide continues to be the second leading cause of death for youth in Canada (PHAC).
-Although we are still evaluating the impacts of the pandemic on our youth, we know that the situation for the broader community has worsened through the pandemic, with calls to Canada's Suicide Prevention Service up 200 per cent in 2020.
-NavOn contributes to supporting suicide prevention, intervention, and postvention efforts through a donation of staff time and expertise to the London Middlesex Suicide Prevention Council.
+Although we are still evaluating the impacts of the pandemic on our youth, we know that the situation for the broader community has worsened through the pandemic, with calls to Canada's Suicide Prevention Service up 200% in 2020.
+NavOn contributes to supporting suicide prevention, intervention, and postvention efforts through a donation of staff time.
+NavOn staff participate in the coordinated response when there is a death by suicide in the community.
+NavOn also shares staff expertise with the London Middlesex Suicide Prevention Council.
 This year, Ms. Heather Fredin from NavOn is the chair of the council.

 For more information about the council and its work, please visit lmspc.ca.